Valve Mechanism means simply the sequence of operation of opening and closing of the valve.

-The clearance provided in exhaust valve is slightly more than that of the inlet valve.
+The clearance provided in the exhaust valve is slightly more than that of the inlet valve.

-This is due to slightly more expansion in exhaust valve because of higher temperature of hot exhaust gases produced during combustion.
+This is due to slightly more expansion in the exhaust valve because of the higher temperature of hot exhaust gases produced during combustion.

 Valve Mechanism of Overhead Valve

-In this valve mechanism, a push rod and a rocker arm, to push the valve against the spring pressure are required.
+In this valve mechanism, a push rod and a rocker’s arm, to push the valve against the spring pressure are required.

-The rocker arm rotates about the rocker arm shaft under the force exerted by the push rod.
+The rocker’s arm rotates about the rocker arm shaft under the force exerted by the push rod.